Understanding the Language of Adoption

 For more extensive lists of common adoption terms, you may want to take a look at articles like this.Additionally, checking out the resources FIA offers for prospective adoptive families, those considering placing a child for adoption, and those who were adopted can contribute to becoming more familiar with adoption vocabulary.

-Friends in Adoption (FIA) partners with all members of the adoption circle and the professionals who support them.
+Friends in Adoption (FIA) partners with all members of the adoption triad and the professionals who support them.
 We’re here to be advocates for positive adoption practices and to provide connection to resources and information.
 Reach out to us today if you have questions about the language of adoption or any aspect of the adoption process!
 You can call us at 1-800-982-3678 or email

 firstname.lastname@example.org, or send us a message through our website.